 Collaborate with research colleagues from across UCL to construct, improve, and maintain codes used for modelling, analysis and simulation in UCL research.

-Contribute to the delivery of collaborative research programming projects, organising meetings, and scheduling own work, in conjunction with the project manager.

 Rapidly assimilate research context and understand the computational algorithms, requirements and interfaces involved in a research programming project.

 Contribute to projects on an intellectual as well as technical level.

-Design and construct high-quality software for research colleagues which will result in a sustained impact on their research programme(s).
+Lead on the detailed design of high-quality software for research colleagues which will result in a sustained impact on their research programme(s).

+Follow good software engineering and reproducible research practice and disseminate this practice to collaborating partners.

 Assist colleagues in analysis and problem-solving tasks, sharing knowledge and expertise with team members.

-Depending on their particular focus:Maximise insight from the wealth of data generated across all disciplines, coding for data analysis, computational statistics, machine learning and big data engineering.

-Improve reliability and performance for parallel codes, while maintaining readability and structure, on UCL-owned and other High Performance Computing platforms.

-Develop effective user interfaces to allow members of the public or the research community to interact with research software.

-Provide generalist research software expertise relevant to each project.
+Mentor other team members ensuring the code they produce meets rigorous quality standards.

 Support the release and dissemination of UCL research software, through open source, scholarly, and commercial channels.

 Explain and document software created with the team’s involvement, contributing to research papers published in the academic literature, project reports and case studies, and code documentation and manuals.